txt/mase/src/doc/REVIEW2.md

 ```

-2d.
-In English, explain what the above code does.
+2c.
+In English, explain what the above `Some` class  does.
+Use it in a loop
+to keep `Some` numbers in the series 0,1,2,...999.